The-Yak-Collective/yakcollective/projects/astonishing-stories/out-of-the-loop.md

 Vijayan felt his body turn cold, like his body was not in the temperate fall of Austin anymore but somewhere in the Arctic Tundra.
 He realized he had not moved for about 20 seconds until Mr. Vader tapped on his shoulder as he usually did.

 Vijayan flinched and said, “This is not a real relationship is it?
-It’s just another grift to make money out of people like me.”
+It’s just another grand scam to make money out of people like me.”
 He willed his body and voice to be calming and assertive but he was shivering and shaking.

 Mr. Vader replied, “I know it must be hard for you to trust people and their intentions…”